 OUR NURSERY IS OPENevery Sunday during our 10:00 worship.
 Feel free to bring your children (up through age 5) over to the Parish House at the beginning of worship—we’ll bring them back in time to celebrate the Great Thanksgiving together as one big family.

-ISLAND-WIDE YOUTH GROUP STARTS SUNDAY, SEPTEMBER 13!
-Now beginning its second year, The Net, an ecumenical, Christian faith-based youth group, will start on Sunday, September 13 and will meet weekly from 5:30 until 7:00 pm.
+ISLAND-WIDE YOUTH CONTINUES HERE AT ST ANDREW’S!
+Now beginning its second year, The Net, an ecumenical, Christian faith-based youth group, began Sunday, September 13 and will meet weekly from 5:30 until 7:00 pm.
 Open to middle- and high-school students, this year promises to be even better than the last, with mission and ski trips, outreach and service trips and programs, and even pizza and bowling, among the planned activities!
 Know any middle or high school students looking for a cool gang to hang with and have some fun?
 Let them know!
-THE NET WILL MEET AT ST ANDREW’S CHURCH FROM SEPTEMBER THROUGH NOVEMBER, and then at the First Congregational Church of West Tisbury (December through February), and finish at the Trinity United Methodist Church in Oak Bluffs (March through May).
+THE NET WILL MEET AT ST ANDREW’S CHURCH FROM SEPTEMBER THROUGH DECEMBER 6, and then at the First Congregational Church of West Tisbury (December through February), and finish at the Trinity United Methodist Church in Oak Bluffs (March through May).

 WHAT ARE EPISCOPAL CHURCHES ALL ABOUT?
 From the Episcopal Church USA website: “We recognize with gratitude that the Five Marks of Mission, developed by the Anglican Consultative Council between 1984 and 1990, have won wide acceptance among Anglicans, and have given parishes and dioceses around the world a practical and memorable ‘checklist’ for mission activities”: